 🚦 Filtration Rate

-We know that gravity water filtration systems filter water at a slower, steadier rate, but with 2 black filters and 2 fluoride filters, we calculated that the unit was filtering our water at a rate of around 2.6 GPH (gallons per hour)
+We know that gravity water filtration systems filter water at a slower, steadier rate, but with 2 black filters and 2 fluoride filters, we calculated that the unit was filtering our water at a rate of just 0.75 gallons per hour (GPH).

-That’s better than most other stainless steel countertop water filters we’ve tested, but we found that we needed to routinely clean our elements to ensure the flow rate continued to be acceptable.
+That’s worse than most other stainless steel countertop water filters we’ve tested, but we found that we needed to routinely clean our elements to ensure the flow rate continued to be acceptable.

 Also, we also noted that priming the filters correctly directly influences their flow rate.
 If you don’t achieve a proper prime, the system filters significantly slower.